YatangLiLab/Gao-2026-rank-threat-soical-modulation/README.md

 * `data/`: contains all `.csv` and some `.pkl` files required for plotting.
 * `lst/`: contains the dataset for the looming exposure paradigm, including mouse tracking recordings (`dlc_h5_data`), behavioral annotations (`bento_annot_data` and `deg_csv_data`), and trial-level summary tables (`.csv`).
 * `ret/`: contains the dataset for the rat exposure paradigm, including mouse tracking recordings (`ex_xlsx_data`), behavioral annotations (`bento_annot_data` and `deg_csv_data`), and correction tables for analysis (`.csv`).
+> [!NOTE]
-* <font color="blue">Note: you need to download the [.pkl files](https://drive.google.com/file/d/1ww9lFwkD03H-wMi0u8Y5y1aAf-8IegL-/view?usp=sharing) first to run the Jupyter notebook.</font>
+> you need to download the [.pkl files](https://drive.google.com/file/d/1ww9lFwkD03H-wMi0u8Y5y1aAf-8IegL-/view?usp=sharing) first to run the Jupyter notebook.

 ## How to find the code for a specific figure panel
 * Run the cells in `analysis_data.ipynb` to generate all figures.